celyes/validate/README.md

 ### Authorizing the request

-In your request class, You must include a static method named `authorize`.
-This method is useful when you want to ensure that validation is performed by certain parties only or by all users.
+This method is useful when you want to ensure that validation is performed only by certain parties or by specific users.
+In your request class, include a static method named `authorize` that returns a boolean.

 ### Customizing the validation messages